THE KIWANIS CLUB OF ARLINGTON

 The Kiwanis motto is: “Serving the children of the world.”

 The Kiwanis Club sponsors Key Clubs at seven high schools – Arlington, Bowie, Lamar, Martin, Kennedale, and the Oak Ridge School – directly benefiting more than 1,500 students.
-The Club also supports a “Bringing Up Grades “ (BUGS) program at South Davis, Swift, Larson, Speer and Lynn Hale Elementary Schools, co-sponsors a Circle K Club at the University of Texas Arlington, and supports Boy Scout Troop 5.
+The Club also supports a “Bringing Up Grades “ (BUGS) program at South Davis, Sherrod, Larson, and Lynn Hale Elementary Schools, and co-sponsors a Circle K Club at the University of Texas Arlington.